Chris-Annin/AR2/RaspberryPi/ref/CONFIGURE.md

 cd /AR2/RaspberryPi
 ```

 The paths in the source code are mapped to this directory.
 If you would prefer the source files to be located in a different directory, all of the paths in the `AR2.py` file must be updated.
+If anyone knows of a better way to use the relative path, please let me know and I'll update the files and this guide.

 If you want to check that the program run, type the following command
 ```